sylk80/Connect_Four/docs/NOTES.md

 ### Unit tests 3

-:dart: Player should be changed with the turn
+:dart: Player should be changed with the turn :heavy_check_mark:

 :dart: Rack should preserve previous moves